tobyweston/temperature-machine/src/linux/usr/share/man/man1/temperature-machine.1.md

 These options control whether the temperature-machine runes in client or server mode.

-  * `-s`, `--server`:
+  * NO OPTIONS:
+    Run the **temperature-machine** as either a **server** or **client** as set in the configuration file.

-    Run the **temperature-machine** server, accessible at http://localhost:11900.
-One or more DS18B20 probes should be connected and data from these will be logged.
+    When run as a **server**, the temperature-machine will be accessible at http://localhost:11900.
+One or more DS18B20 probes must be connected and data from these will be logged.

-    When <module> is a simple word, search for files named <module>`.css` in all directories listed in the [`temperature-machine_STYLE`](#ENVIRONMENT) environment variable, and then search internal styles.

-  * `-c`, `--client`:
-    Run as a **client** - when a server is run (on another machine) the client will auto-discover it's location and start sending temperature data to it (assuming one or more DS18B20 probes are connected).
+    When run as a **client** (and a server is run on another machine) the temperature-machine will auto-discover the server's location and start sending temperature data to it (again, one or more DS18B20 probes must be connected).

+  * `-i`, `--init`:
+    Create the `temperature-machine.cfg` file under `~/.temperature`.
+This is required to run the program.

 Miscellaneous options:

-  * `-w`, `--warnings`:
-    Show troff warnings on standard error when performing roff conversion.
-    Warnings are most often the result of a bug in temperature-machine's HTML to roff conversion logic.

-  * `-W`:
-    Disable troff warnings.
-Warnings are disabled by default.
-This option can be used to revert the effect of a previous `-w` argument.

-  * `-v`, `--version`:
-    Show temperature-machine version and exit.
+  * `-- -v`, `-- --version`:
+    Display the current version.
+This option must be prefixed with the special option `--` to stop parsing built-in commands from the parent script (sbt-native-packager).

+  * `-- -h`, `-- --help`:
+    Display some help.
+This option must be prefixed with the special option `--` to stop parsing built-in commands from the parent script (sbt-native-packager).

 ## EXAMPLES

-Build roff and HTML output files and view the roff manpage using man(1):

-    $ temperature-machine some-great-program.1.temperature-machine
+    $ temperature-machine --init
-    roff: some-great-program.1
-    html: some-great-program.1.html
-    $ man ./some-great-program.1
+    $ temperature-machine --v

-Build only the roff manpage for all `.temperature-machine` files in the current directory:

-    $ temperature-machine --roff *.temperature-machine
+    $ temperature-machine -- --help
-    roff: mv.1
-    roff: ls.1
-    roff: cd.1
-    roff: sh.1

 ## SOURCE